jochuang/finsight/README.md

 # FinSight

 FinSight is a finance dashboard that provides personal finance trends at a glance.
-It builds on top of personal finance app like Mint and allows customizable charts and graphs that tailor to your needs.
+It builds on top of personal finance application like Mint and allows customizable charts and graphs that tailor to your needs.
 This application provides a data pipeline that takes in all transaction data in a csv format, cleans and transforms the data, and displays data in a dashboard.
 The goal is to track transactions, visualize spending trends, and ultimately make more informed financial decisions.

 ### Table of Contents